-Acute Injury: Injuries that occur as a result of one particular traumatic episode are referred to as acute injuries.
+Injuries that occur as a result of one particular traumatic episode are referred to as acute injuries.
 In skeletally immature children, acute injuries can occur at the area of growth in the bone, otherwise known as the growth plate.
 For example, growth plate fractures in the ankle can occur with a mechanism of injury that typically causes an ankle sprain in an older individual.
-Ankle sprains occur when the ligaments that connect the bones together are stretched, resulting in pain and swelling.
+Ankle sprains occur when the ligaments that connect the bones together are stretched, resulting in ankle pain and swelling.
 In children, the reason that the growth plate is more commonly injured is because the growing cartilage/bone often is the weakest structure compared to the surrounding ankle ligaments.
-Most Growth plate fractures tend to heal without complications, but these injuries often require special attention to avoid future problems with growth.
+Most growth plate fractures tend to heal without complications, but these injuries often require special attention to avoid future problems with growth.

-Overuse Injury: Injuries that occur over time because of repetitive activity are known as overuse injuries.
+Injuries that occur over time because of repetitive activity are known as overuse injuries.
 Overuse injuries in the foot and ankle may involve the growth plate.
 For example, chronic heel pain that occurs in active children between the ages of nine and 13 is most likely related to overuse and inflammation around the growth plate located in the heel bone (calcaneus).
 This type of growth plate is called an apophysis.
 Activity-related pain that is localized to this growth plate is a condition referred to as Calcaneal apophysitis (Or Sever’s disease).
-Overuse injuries that do not involve the growth plate include tendonitis and stress fractures.
+Overuse injuries that do not involve the growth plate include tendinitis and stress fractures.
 These injuries are more common in older adolescents, particularly in running and jumping sports such as soccer, basketball, and gymnastics.

 What symptoms do I look for?